IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 - See the [AlchemyAPI AlchemyVision](http://www.alchemyapi.com/products/alchemyvision) site for image analysis use cases.
 - Modify function **vse-converter-link-extraction-templates** (which is used by the **HTML to XML** converter to extract and enqueue links) to enqueue the URLs in `<img>` tags.
 Enqueue image URLs along with their "alt" text, caption, other surrounding text, etc., to provide more opportunity for query term matches.
-- Use additional command line options to the ImageMagick® convert program to add a boarder to the indexed thumbnail, add a watermark to the indexed thumbnail, or other additional image processing.
+- Use additional command line options to the ImageMagick® converter program to add a border to the indexed thumbnail, add a watermark to the indexed thumbnail, or other additional image processing.
 - Create a new converter that intercepts all image data and enqueues it to a *different collection*.
 This would allow you to create a separate image collection for any document collection.

 # Implementation Considerations

 - **Crawl Performance** - An image crawl can be expensive compared to a typical data crawl.
-Image data is generally large, and it must be fetched from its source, converted to a thumbnail, sent to the AlchemyAPI service over the network, and analysed by the AlchemyAPI service.
+Image data is generally large, and it must be fetched from its source, converted to a thumbnail, sent to the AlchemyAPI service over the network, and analyzed by the AlchemyAPI service.
 - **Query Performance** - Again, image data is generally large.
 Image results may contain significantly more data than text results, which will impact performance.
 Image thumbnail dimensions and color depth can be reduced via converter settings, but be aware that reducing size will also reduce quality.
 It may also help to reduce the number of results requested via the Engine project setting.
 - **Privacy and Security** - The AlchemyAPI AlchemyVision Image Tag converter makes a web request to the Bluemix application endpoint.
 In this example, this call is made over an unencrypted and unauthenticated HTTP connection, but your Bluemix application can be modified to support better security.
 - **Failures will happen** - All distributed systems are inherently unreliable and failures will inevitably occur when attempting to call out to Bluemix.
 Consider how failures should be handled.